ThomasLecat/gym-bandit-environments/README.md

 To fit the universe-starter-agent, the observation of the bandits has been modified from 0 (type: gym.spaces.Discrete) to [0] (type: gym.spaces.box.Box).

+Some of the environments return pieces of information regarding the arms.
+For example: the index of the optimal arm or the value of a parameter.

 ### List of Environments

 New in this repository: